 To offer a premise for our trip, I'm going to cheat and copy and paste an entry from a blog I posted in February about Trent and I's travels this summer with some minor revisions. (why didn't anyone tell me I spelled "coaxes" wrong?)
 If you are a loyal reader of my blog (mom and Heidi) you've already read this next portion.

-old.
+Opening scene of the video: The year is 1986.
+We are in our living room.
+I am 4 years old.
 Trent is 2, wearing only a diaper, smiling sheepishly in front of the camera while my Dad coaxes him to say his name.
 I intervene and spank Trent hard on his rear and giggle, "Say it Trent!
 Say it!"
 Trent responds by giggling shyly and watches me as I continue to hit his diaper and laugh myself silly. (admittedly I was a bit of an odd child but Trent was too) Flash forward 21 years.
 We are in our backyard at the ping-pong table.
 I am 25 years old.
 Trent is 23, wearing only his basketball shorts, smiling mischievously as he calls out the score.
 I interrupt and say, "Wait, I'm winning aren't I?"
 Trent responds by laughing obnoxiously and begins to taunt, mock, and talk trash as I begin to fume.
 I hate losing.
 I end up throwing the ping-pong paddle at Trent's face and storming inside.
 Next scene.
 Again we are in the backyard, this time with a basketball.
 I am determined to defeat him in one-on-one.
 I fake right and step left, past his leg and he shoves me hard- straight to the cement ground.
 Hands bloodied and stinging, I look at him with fury and yell, "I CAN'T FEEL MY HANDS!!!"

 We have reenacted two of our infamous fights.
 The video is for the Amazing Race application.
 Surely CBS would eat it up.
 Competitive brother and sister who know how to laugh and how to push each others' buttons and go for each others' throats under pressure.
 Isn't that the essence of reality television?
 We've never actually made the video.
 I've always been a bit hesitant to allow the world to see me lose my cool with Trent and the timing has never been right.
 It still isn't.
 However, the timing is perfect for both of us to backpack through Europe this summer.